Skip to Content

 Start narrow, expand carefully.
 Begin with minimal tools and permissions.
 Add more as you verify behavior.

-Review run logs regularly.
-Even autonomous workflows should be reviewed periodically to ensure they’re behaving correctly.
+Review run history regularly.
+Even autonomous workflows should be reviewed periodically to make sure they’re doing what you expect.

-Use approval-required for email sends.
-Sent emails can’t be unsent.
-Review before sending.
+Use approval-required for outgoing messages.
+Sent emails and messages can’t be unsent.
+Always review before sending.

-Test before deploying.
-Use dry runs to verify workflow behavior without making real changes.
+Test before going live.
+Use read-only mode to verify workflow behavior without making real changes.

 Last updated on